 Obtain a Receipt for Fingerprint Cards Purchased on My State Bar Profile Back to Top

 A receipt can be obtained via your My State Bar Profile.
 Please follow the steps below:

 Rejection of Fingerprints Cards Submitted Back to Top

 Once received, the State Bar will review the fingerprint cards for accuracy and completion.
 Once assessed and approved for submission, one fingerprint card will be mailed to the DOJ and another card will be kept on file at the State Bar.
 The DOJ coordinates with the FBI to conduct background checks.
 In the event of DOJ and/or FBI rejection, the State Bar will send the DOJ the second fingerprint card on file.

 State Bar policy is to destroy fingerprint cards on file for attorneys that satisfy the fingerprint rule requirement.
 Once the State Bar is notified of the attorney’s criminal history information or clearance, the second fingerprint card on file will be destroyed.

 Fingerprint Card Refund Request Back to Top

 Refunds are available for fingerprint card request purchases when the attorney has chosen to travel to California and submit fingerprints through a California Live Scan vendor.
 An attorney must request a refund prior to submitting completed fingerprint cards to the State Bar.
-If fingerprint cards were sent to the State Bar, the attorney must contact the State Bar's Office of Attorney Regulation and Consumer Resources as soon as possible and inquire whether the fingerprint cards were mailed to the state DOJ.
+If fingerprint cards were sent to the State Bar, the attorney must contact the State Bar's Division of Regulation as soon as possible and inquire whether the fingerprint cards were mailed to the state DOJ.
 Once fingerprint cards are sent to the DOJ, the attorney is no longer eligible to receive a refund.

-Email the completed refund form to the State Bar with the subject line: Fingerprint Cards Refund Request and include the attorney's Bar number.
+Email the completed refund form to email@example.com with the subject line: Fingerprint Cards Refund Request and include the attorney's Bar number.